 The truth is, we will never experience the fullness of joy and freedom that’s available to us in Christ if we refuse to do what God tells us we should do.
 And whatever God asks us to do is for our good.
 He always has our best interest at heart.

 Maybe you have someone in your life you need to forgive.
-Or you simply need to start eating right or be a better steward of your time, talents and resources.
-Or maybe you’re settling for less in a certain area of your life when God wants you to follow His plan to do something greater.
+Or maybe you simply need to start eating right or be a better steward of your time, talents and resources.
+Perhaps you’re settling for less in a certain area of your life when God wants you to follow His plan to do something greater.
 I could give you hundreds of examples.
 But the bottom line is, with God’s help, we are able to do everything He asks us to do.
 And we need to be diligent about pressing in to do whatever it takes to get the job done right.

 Why Not Just Pray for a Miracle?

-Everybody loves miracles and it’s tempting to ask God to do the work for us, but I’ll tell you a secret: Miracles don’t mature you.
-For years I didn’t understand that.
+Everybody loves miracles, and it’s tempting to ask God to do the work for us, but I’ll tell you a secret: Miracles don’t mature you.
+For years, I didn’t understand that.
 I just couldn’t figure out why I had to work really hard for my breakthroughs when God could just do it in a moment.
 But His ways are above our ways, and He has a purpose in everything He does!